 Widespread concerns were voiced about the safety of the scaffolding erected to hold over 100,000 daily visitors.

 Conservation groups spoke out against the growing footprint of the Christmas Market, covering the gardens both sides of the railway track, and poor oversight by the council.
 They have criticised the huge temporary site as being out of character for a World Heritage Site and, as the Cockburn Association puts it, the "creep of commercialisation in our public parks and places".
+The grass in the Garden took many months to recover after the Christmas Market, leading to calls for the market's attractions to be distributed to other, more suitable parts of the city.

 The Christmas Market was cancelled in 2020 due to Covid-19 restrictions.